How difficult is Everest Base Camp 10 Days Trek?

 Kathmandu valley, one of the historical cities as well as the capital of Nepal, at least, you need to spend two nights in Kathmandu before and after your trip.
 On request, we can arrange your accommodation in Kathmandu.

-How about the Lukla flight? what happens if the flights are cancelled?
+How about the Lukla flight? what happens if the flights are canceled?

 Lukla Airport, located on an enormous valley is bounded by high mountains.
 Due to this reason, the arrival and the taking off from Lukla are technical and difficult most of the time.
 The weather here is unpredictable and changes every next hour which causes flight delays or cancellations.